-The following article with clinical director of SleepWise Clinic, Dr Harry Ball, was recently featured in The Age newspaper.
+The following article with the clinical director of SleepWise Clinic, Dr Harry Ball, was recently featured in The Age newspaper.

 Custom-made oral appliances are recognised as being one of two main treatments for people who have problems with snoring and sleep apnoea.